public speaking

 CJM will help to analyze the journey of the listener to your speech.

-• Look at the conference program from the perspective of a listener.
+Look at the conference program from the perspective of a listener.
 Are people going to be inspired or tired?
+You should be in the same reality as your audience

 For example, you see that people are exhausted after the previous speaker.
 No worries, you can suggest making a small coffee-break to sponsors, so everyone can refresh themselves before your speech.